Table of Contents

 Frontline employees understand their communities in ways corporate teams never can.
 They know local events, neighborhood personalities, and community concerns.
 This local knowledge creates content opportunities that corporate marketers miss completely every single day.

 National campaigns rarely resonate at the local level.
 Generic messaging fails to connect with specific community needs.
-Frontline employees could bridge this gap with locally relevant content.
+A franchise location’s grand opening, a hospital unit’s community health screening, or a police division’s neighbourhood outreach event all generate content opportunities that corporate teams sitting in head office cannot replicate.
+Frontline employees could bridge this gap with locally relevant content, but the fear of uncontrolled posting keeps these stories locked on personal phones.
 Silence wastes this competitive advantage daily.

 3. Lower Employee Engagement and Retention